dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 the resulting (hopefully non-attack) traffic to the attack target.
 Thus, when a DOTS server receives an attack mitigation request from a DOTS client, it can be viewed as a way of causing traffic redirection for the attack target indicated.

-Note that the DOTS specifications do not address any authorization aspects around who should be allowed to issue such requests for what attack targets.
-Instead, DOTS merely relies on the mutual authentication and the pre-established (service) relationship between the entity owning the DOTS client and the entity owning the DOTS server.
-The entity owning the DOTS server SHOULD limit the attack targets that a particular DOTS client can request mitigation for as part of establishing this relationship.
-The method of such limitation is not in scope for this document.
+DOTS relies on the mutual authentication and the pre-establish service relationship between the DOTS client's domain and the DOTS server's domain to provide basic authorization.
+The DOTS server SHOULD enforce additional authorization mechanisms to restrict the mitigation scope a DOTS client can request, but such authorization mechanisms are deployment-specific.

-Although co-location of DOTS server and mitigator within the same entity is expected to be a common deployment model, it is assumed that operators may require alternative models.
+Although co-location of DOTS server and mitigator within the same domain is expected to be a common deployment model, it is assumed that operators may require alternative models.
 Nothing in this document precludes such alternatives.